sharkadi-a/hashcode-2018/README.md

 ## Repository for Google #HashCode 2018 competition

 Hi there!
-This is the repository for #HashCode 2018 coding competition solution by "Fabolous Coders" team (Russia):
+This is the repository for solution provided by "Fabulous Coders" team (Russian Federation) to #HashCode 2018 programming competition.

 * [Andrey Sharkadi](https://github.com/sharkadi-a)
 * Ivan Babkov